-Ambassador Veroneau.
+Ambassador VERONEAU.
 Well, I think having-I cannot answer your question, Senator Hatch.
 I do not know why the President has not, but I wish he would, and I take your points on that.

 Ultimately, on difficult political issues, leadership is required, and leadership is often difficult.
-But I would submit that fast-track, permanent Trade Promotion Authority, would serve the U.S. interhas that standing authority.
+But I would submit that fast-track, permanent Trade Promotion Authority, would serve the U.S. interests.